 - Survey proposals should state explicitly the number of orbits required for each visit to a target.
-If the program targets require visits of different duration, the proposer should explain how the total number of orbits requested was estimated. - Long-term projects should provide summary information for the entire project, along with a cycle-by-cycle breakdown of the requested spacecraft orbits. - Treasury Programs should discuss the data products that will be made available to the community, the method of dissemination, and a realistic time line.
+If the program targets require visits of different duration, the proposer should explain how the total number of orbits requested was estimated. - Proposals to use ACS for non-dithered image exposures should provide a justification for this choice of strategy. - Long-term projects should provide summary information for the entire project, along with a cycle-by-cycle breakdown of the requested spacecraft orbits. - Treasury Programs should discuss the data products that will be made available to the community, the method of dissemination, and a realistic time line.
 It is a requirement that data products be delivered to STScI in suitable digital formats for further dissemination via the HST Data Archive or related channels.
-Any required technical support from STScI and associated costs should be described in detail.
+Any required technical support from STScI and associated costs should be described in detail. - Proposers submitting Large, Coordinated HST-Spitzer and Treasury Programs should discuss how they have designed their program with regard to schedulability.

-- Proposers submitting Large, Coordinated HST-Spitzer and Treasury Programs should discuss how they have designed their program with regard to schedulability. - All proposers should include the number and durations of the schedulability windows for each observation. - Proposers of programs with timing constraints and timing relationships between observations should describe those constraints, including allowable flexibility. - Proposers of programs containing large blocks of orbits at constrained orientation angles, such as mosaics and surveys, should describe those constraints and allowable flexibility. - Proposers requesting large blocks of orbits with a single target should estimate how many orbits/day will be required for their programs, during the scheduling windows that meet their timing and orientation restrictions. - If a target visibility other than that indicated on the Large Program Web page is used, state the value used and explain why you used that value. - Calibration Proposals should present a detailed justification of how they will achieve the goals of the program, and if applicable, a description of the conditions under which these goals will be achieved. - Calibration Proposals should discuss what documentation, and data products and/or software will be made available to STScI to support future observing programs
+- All proposers should include the number and durations of the schedulability windows for each observation. - Proposers of programs with timing constraints and timing relationships between observations should describe those constraints, including allowable flexibility. - Proposers of programs containing large blocks of orbits at constrained orientation angles, such as mosaics and surveys, should describe those constraints and allowable flexibility. - Proposers requesting large blocks of orbits with a single target should estimate how many orbits/day will be required for their programs, during the scheduling windows that meet their timing and orientation restrictions. - If a target visibility other than that indicated on the Large Program Web page is used, state the value used and explain why you used that value. - Calibration Proposals should present a detailed justification of how they will achieve the goals of the program, and if applicable, a description of the conditions under which these goals will be achieved. - Calibration Proposals should discuss what documentation, and data products and/or software will be made available to STScI to support future observing programs